itaie01/low-budget-wordle/README.md

 # Low Budget Wordle
-This is a barebones implementation of the game Wordle.
+This is a barebones implementation of the game Wordle built with React.